sarabenbakka/CarnetAdresseRMIProject/README.md

-Here’s a simple README file for your project following the same structure:

 ```markdown
 # Carnet d'Adresses RMI
 A Java application with a GUI for managing contacts using Remote Method Invocation (RMI).
 Users can add, search, and display contacts remotely.